Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 Performed by a licensed physical therapist | Performed by licensed acupuncturists |

-Conditions Successfully Treated with Electric Dry Needling
+Conditions Treated by Electric Dry Needling

 Research demonstrates that electric dry needling can effectively help those suffering from: